Something for Everyone

 - All players must have their current, valid University of Maryland ID in order to sign in and participate.

-- Players may play on only ONE same-gender team and ONE coed team per sport season.
+- Players may play on only ONE same-gender team and ONE mixed-gender team per sport season.

 Specific policies exist for UMD Club Sport and former and current NCAA varsity athletes.